afoley587/grpc-with-python/README.md

 that this really isn't a blog post about "HOW TO BUILD A CHAT ROOM SYSTEM!!!" but more of a blog post about "Dipping your toes into gRPC with python".

+Our system will have three methods:
+1. A method to send more chats to the server.
+In this case, we will have a bi-directional channel so that the client can send messages while simultaneously retrieving them from the server as well.
+For each message the server receives, it will send back an acknowledgement over it's side of the channel as the client keeps sending more.
+2. A method to see how many messages have been sent to the server.
+In this case, we can implement a simple RPC.
+We can do pretty much a point and shoot thing here where we ask the server how many messages its read and it can respond with the actual number.
+3. A method to read all of the messages from the server.
+In this case, we can implement a response streaming RPC.
+We can request all of the messages from the server, and it can send them one by one over the channel.

+## Part I: The Protobuf

+## Part II: The Server

+## Part III: The Client